Student life coaches

 “I do not really understand course registration procedures.”

-“I want to do more than just study at Tokyo Tech.
+“I want to do more than just study at Science Tokyo.
 What activities are available?”

-“I want to ask someone other than faculty members or friends their opinions about my studies or research.”
+“I want to ask someone other than my professor members or friends their opinions about my studies or research.”

 “I have concerns about my studies/research, but do not know whom I should ask.”